 The International Academy at Hammond is the first middle school of its kind in the D.C. metro area and the first middle school to be set up by the Internationals Network for Public Schools (INPS).
-With 22 school models, INPS has locations across New York, California, Maryland and Virginia.
-The program at Hammond builds on the success of the International Academy set up at T.C.
-Williams High School in 2012.
+With 22 school models, INPS has locations across New York, California, Maryland, and Virginia.
+The program at Hammond builds on the success of the International Academy set up at Alexandria City High School in 2012.

 The International Academy is built on a five-principal model emphasizing heterogeneity and collaboration, experiential learning, language and content integration, localized autonomy and responsibility, and one learning model for all.

 The main goal of the program is to challenge students academically while increasing English proficiency, fulfilling emotional and social needs, ensuring access to quality education, and preparing those students for high school, college and careers in our society.
 This particular model is key for integrating language development and academic content.